Apotheosis-Tech/lsafe/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+**Note:** This is a community tool with limited maintenance time.
+Contributions are very welcome!

 Please feel free to:
 - Report bugs
 - Suggest features
 - Submit pull requests
 - Share your use cases
+- Help with maintenance and improvements

 ### Development Setup
 ```bash